JadynF/DBMeister/docs/index.md

 ## Features and Benefits

-Our main feature is a canvas page that allows users to drag and drop components onto a canvas to design their projects schema.
+Our main feature is a canvas page that allows users to design their projects schema on a responsive and intuitive canvas.
 We also allow these schemas to represent external connections to allow teams to see everything involved with their data.
-On top of this, there are many team-based features that support developers working as a group, such as group functionality, group chat, real-time diagram updates, and more!
+On top of this, there are many team-based features that support developers working as a group, such as group functionality, real-time diagram updates, and more!

 This will benefit the development team substantially by simplifying the project schema down to a more understandable level.
 Making things such as onboarding, presenting to managers or clients, or troubleshooting the product much more simple.